hagleitn/speed-type/README.md

 [![MELPA](http://melpa.org/packages/speed-type-badge.svg)](http://melpa.org/#/speed-type)

-Practice touch/speed typing in emacs
+Practice touch/speed typing in emacs.

+This is a fork, since the original maintainer does not seem to actively work on it.
+This fork fixes some things, and add some cool new stuff like utf-8 support and easy keybindings at the end of a run to play again or quit.

 ![Screenshot](https://raw.github.com/hagleitn/speed-type/master/speed-type-screen-shot.png)

 ## Installation

-Install speed-type from [MELPA](melpa.org) with:
+~~Install speed-type from [MELPA](melpa.org) with~~ (not working - you will install the original speed-type which is less featured):

 ```
 M-x package-install RET speed-type